What is Identity Theft?

 How Paytia Uses This

-Paytia's PCI DSS Level 1 certified platform incorporates identity theft as part of its comprehensive security approach.
+Paytia's PCI DSS Level 1 certified platform incorporates identity theft as part of its thorough security approach.
 By processing phone payments through DTMF suppression, Paytia ensures card data is protected at every stage.

 Frequently Asked Questions